biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 	singularity pull --name fastqc-0.11.9.sif https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0

-Galaxy project provides all Bioinformatics software from Biocontainers initiative as Singularity prebuilt images.
-If download and conversion time of images is an issue for you, this is likely the best option if working in the biomedical field.
+Galaxy project provides all Bioinformatics software from the BioContainers initiative as Singularity prebuilt images.
+If download and conversion time of images is an issue, this might be the best option for those working in the biomedical field.

 Run and execution process